cellml/libcellml/docs/tutorials/tutorial2/tutorial2_py.rst

     the_fifteenth_rror = validator->error(14)

-Inside an :code:`Error` structure are two fields which are really useful.
+Inside an :code:`Issue` structure are two fields which are really useful.
 These are the :code:`description()` (which does what you'd think) and the :code:`specificationHeading()`, which points you to the section in the CellML2.0 specification document for reference.

 .. container:: dothis